PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 ## Tax options table

 - **Enable tax** - toggle switch button, enabling or disabling Tax showing and calculations on the market in Prestashop items.
-By default it is enabled.
+By default the toggle is enabled.
+The tax calculations are not showed in Category page view, but the Taxes are displayed in:
+  - Product page.
+  - Quick View pop-up.
+  - Add-to-cart pop-up.
+  - All checkout steps in the top-right products summary panel.
+  - Order confirmation page in Order details.

 - **Display tax in the shopping cart** - toggle switch button, enabling or disabling Tax showing in the Cart.
 By default it is disabled.
 - **Based on** - drop-down list item to choose from which address the tax should be calculated.
 Possible values are **Invoice Address** and **Delivery Address**.
 By default, there is Invoice address value selected.
 - **Use ecotax** - toggle switch button, controlling the ecotaxes availability.
 Enabling the ecotaxes, creates additional field in Pricing area in Product Page editing.
 By default, the ecotaxes are disabled.